P47Phoenix/Rebus.AwsSnsAndSqs/CONTRIBUTE.md

 2. MINOR version when you add functionality in a backwards-compatible manner, and
 3. PATCH version when you make backwards-compatible bug fixes.
 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+The Major version should match the major version of rebus being used.

 ## Testing changes
 Testing is done using Nunit with Rebus.Tests.Contracts providing supporting mocks and fakes for testing.